 Schedule AZ-700 Exam

-Updated – 20/07/2021 –At the time of this writing, Microsoft launched the AZ-700 exam in beta mode, if you would like to take the beta exam and receive the 80% discount*, use the code below when prompted for payment:
+At the time of this writing, Microsoft launched the AZ-700 exam in beta mode, if you would like to take the beta exam and receive the 80% discount*, use the code below when prompted for payment.
+This exam is out of the Beta phase now and it’s Public.
+The beta code below is NOT available anymore.

 You must register for the exam on or before August 17, 2021.
 The seats are offered on a first-come, first-served basis.
 Please note that this beta exam is NOT available in Turkey, Pakistan, India, or China.

 If you would like to take the beta exam and receive the 80% discount*, bookmark my study guide here where I will share the code to register for this exam before the end of July 2021.
 Please note that the seats are offered on a first-come, first-served basis.

 Once you are ready, click Schedule exam here and take it online from the comfort of your home/office with proctor supervision.